-Those who wish to complete the Advanced Diploma can opt to take the units that comprise the DRP, DEBRS, DRRA and/or DiplEB on the way to becoming Associate Members of PMI.
-Alternatively, those who only wish to sit those Diplomas can become Diploma Members of PMI on completion.
+Those who wish to complete the Advanced Diploma can opt to take the units that comprise the DRP, DEBRS and/or DiplEB on the way to becoming Associate Members of PMI.
+Alternatively, those who only wish to sit those Diplomas can become Professional members of PMI on completion.